Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Introduction

 \subsection{Problem Formulation}

-A point cloud is a set of measurements from LiDAR sensors.
-We denote the LiDAR point cloud as $\bm \psi$, and all the points that belong to the set of the point cloud are given by $\{\mathbf p = [x,y,z] \in \mathbb{R}^3 |\ \mathbf p \in \bm \psi\}$.
-The camera image is a matrix of integers, denoted as $\mathbf I \in \mathbb Z^{M \times N}$, where $M$ and $N$ are the dimensions of the image.
-We mark each pixel in the camera image as a 2D vector $\mathbf u = [i, j]^T \in \mathbb{R}^3$, and thus the intensity of the pixel can be represented as $I_{i,j}$ at where $1<i <M$ and $1<j <N$.
-Typically, the camera image and the LiDAR point cloud are associated using the following rigid body transformation \ref{eq:extrinsic}, where the camera intrinsic matrix $\bm K$ matrix projects the objects from 3D to 2D space and thus forming an image.
-The matrix $\bm \Omega$ determined by $\bm R$ and $\bm t$ contains the extrinsic calibration parameters, representing the rigid transformation from LiDAR coordinate system to the camera coordinate system and this transformation matrix belongs to the $SE(3)$ Lie group.
-Here, $\bm R$ is known as 3D rotation matrix, determined by the rotation angles $r_x, r_y,$ and $r_z$.
-The translation vector $\bm t$ includes the $3$ translational directions, $t_x$, $t_y$ and $t_z$.

-The goal of edge alignment is trying to match the edges of one frame of the point cloud from LiDAR and one image from the camera and subsequently estimate the unknown extrinsic calibration parameters $\bm \theta= [r_x, r_y, r_z, t_x, t_y, t_z]^T$.
-In the following sections, we focus on the methods that extract the edge information from different modalities of sensors and the way to design and optimize factors that represent the extent of edge alignment, thus deriving the calibration parameters.
+A point cloud is a set of measurements from LiDAR sensors, denoted as $\bm \psi$, and all the points that belong to the set of the point cloud are given by $\{\mathbf p = [x,y,z] \in \mathbb{R}^3 |\ \mathbf p \in \bm \psi\}$.
+Each pixel in the camera image is a 2D vector $\mathbf u = [i, j]^T \in \mathbb{R}^2$.
+Typically, the camera image and the LiDAR point cloud are geometrically related using the following rigid body transformation, where the camera intrinsic matrix $\bm K$ projects the points from 3D to 2D space and thus forming an image on the 2D plane (\ref{eq:extrinsic}).
+The matrix $\bm T_{\bm \theta}$ determined by $\bm R$ and $\bm t$ contains the extrinsic calibration parameters, representing the rigid transformation from LiDAR coordinate system to the camera coordinate system and this transformation matrix belongs to the $SE(3)$ Lie group.
+Here, $\bm R$ is known as 3D rotation matrix, determined by the Euler angles $r_x, r_y,$ and $r_z$.
+The translation vector $\bm t$ includes the 3D translational directions, $t_x$, $t_y$ and $t_z$.
+The goal of edge alignment is to match the edges of the point cloud and the image, subsequently estimate the unknown extrinsic calibration parameters $\bm \theta= [r_x, r_y, r_z, t_x, t_y, t_z]^T$.